Violation of UT’s Student Code of Conduct

 - Deferred termination of residency – during the period, any further violations of policy may result in a recommendation for termination of houses.
 The student may also be ineligible for co-curricular activities.

-- Disciplinary probation – as an official notice that your actions are of a serious, probation last for a designated period of time and includes the probability of more severe disciplinary sanctions if you are found in violation of any University policies during your probation period.
+- Disciplinary probation – as an official notice that your actions are of a serious nature and probation will last for a designated period of time and includes the probability of more severe disciplinary sanctions if you are found in violation of any University policies during your probation period.
 Any violation committed during the probation period will result in a review of your status with the University of Tampa.

 - Parent notification – In keeping with the mission of the University of Tampa, The Student Conduct Office strives to provide outcomes that are educational, personalized, and developed.
 The Office of Student Conduct determined that parental notification is necessary for this violation of Student Rights and Responsibilities.
 Your parents or guardian will be notified via U.S. mail that you have been found in violation of the University’s policy.